The Glauber model and flow analysis with Pb-Pb collisions at $ \sqrt{s_{\rm NN}}$=2.76 TeV: Correlation and elliptic flow

-As is mentioned in previous text, QGP has the tendency to maintain its initial anisotropy, which can be unfolded by studying the Fourier decomposition coefficient of the azimuthal angle correlation function, $\rm \frac{dN}{d\Delta\phi}$.
+As is mentioned in Section 1, QGP has the tendency to maintain its initial anisotropy, which can be unfolded by studying the Fourier decomposition coefficient of the azimuthal angle correlation function, $\rm \frac{dN}{d\Delta\phi}$.

 Here specifically, we study the second Fourier decomposition coefficient, $\rm v_2$.
-It is dominated by the effect of the elliptic flow, which correlation function $\rm \frac{dN}{d\Delta\phi}$ mostly makes up of\cite{Alver:2010gr}.
-However, due to the presence of non-flow effect contributed by secondary decays and emissions, it is inappropriate make a histogram against $\Delta \phi$ and then decompose directly.
+It is dominated by the effect of the elliptic flow, which mostly makes up the correlation function $\rm \frac{dN}{d\Delta\phi}$ \cite{Alver:2010gr}.
+However, due to the presence of non-flow effect contributed by secondary decays and emissions, it is inappropriate to make a histogram against $\Delta \phi$ and then decompose directly.
 Fortunately, non-flow effect is most prominent within short-range area, we instead select results with $2 \textless \vert \Delta \eta \vert \textless 4$ to plot histogram against $\Delta \phi$ in order to exclude the interference of non-flow effect.
-Detailed analysis on separating non-flow effect from elliptic flow will be made in Section 3.
-The outcome is presented in Fig~\ref{Fourier}.
+Detailed analysis on separating non-flow effect from elliptic flow will be made in Section 4.
+The outcome is presented in Figure~\ref{Fourier}.

-As is shown in Fig~\ref{Fourier}, the oscillation pattern of $\rm v_0+v_2\cos{2\Delta \phi}$ term is highly consistent with that of the correlation function.
+As is shown in Figure~\ref{Fourier}, the oscillation pattern of $\rm v_0+v_2\cos{2\Delta \phi}$ term is highly consistent with that of the correlation function.
 The rest of Fourier component terms, with minor amplitudes, serve as the modifications for $\rm v_0+v_2\cos{2\Delta \phi}$ term to the correlation function.
-Such hierarchy of Fourier components implies that elliptic flow predominates over other flows in the data set, including directed flow, triangular flow and rectangular flow, which which can be extracted from $\rm v_0+v_1\cos{\Delta \phi}$, $\rm v_0+v_3\cos{3\Delta \phi}$, $\rm v_0+v_4\cos{4\Delta \phi}$, respectively.
+Such hierarchy of Fourier components implies that elliptic flow predominates over other flows in the data set, including directed flow, triangular flow and rectangular flow, which which can be extracted from terms of $\rm v_0+v_1\cos{\Delta \phi}$, $\rm v_0+v_3\cos{3\Delta \phi}$, $\rm v_0+v_4\cos{4\Delta \phi}$, respectively.

-More details of study on the Fourier expansion of azimuthal particle distributions are included in \cite{Voloshin:1994mz}.